CharlieS540/MS1-Junior-Club/README.md

 All issues and bugs were found using google inspect and the responsive design tools.

-Below I have explaing the issue and how they were resolved:
+Below I have explained the issues and how they were resolved:

 * Overflowing Content triggering a x axis scroll bar.